backuardo/mindbender/README.md

 ## Introduction

-**MindBender** is a command-line tool that allows you to hide (and retrieve) text data within images using steganography techniques.
+**Mindbender** is a command-line tool that allows you to hide (and retrieve) text data within images using steganography techniques.
 It supports optional encryption for added security, ensuring your hidden messages remain confidential.

 ## Features